Let’s talk about GBL/GHB in New Zealand

 What is GBL exactly?

 The first thing to be aware of is that GBL and GHB are actually different things, but they’re often used interchangeably.
 You can’t assume that what you think is GHB is actually GHB, and not GBL, and vice versa.
-It’s also referred to as G, fantasy, liquid ecstasy, rinse, juice, wazz, and Grievous Bodily Harm.
+It’s also referred to as G, fantasy, liquid ecstasy, rinse, juice, and wazz.

 GHB (Gamma hydroxybutyrate) is an anaesthetic, with relaxing, euphoric effects, which usually occur within 15-20 minutes and last up to 3-4 hours.